ebernalbeamagine/DeepLearningSensorFusionForPedestrianDetection/README.md

 ## Functionality
 This tutorial explain how to use how to use the Deep Learning Sensor Fusion for Pedestrian Detection ROS package.

+The system operates in two different modes:

+*  simulator mode
+*  lidar mode

 More specifically, the simulations are divided into two parts: extrinsic parameters matrix and network simulations.